Efficiency From the (Under) Ground Up

 “The manufacturers have really stepped up and helped us with some of their best products,” said Dan Colletti, builder of the 2019 show home and President of Sun West Custom Homes.
 “They’re putting their best foot forward and that’s enabling us to build a truly impressive home.”

 With the home’s abundance of windows, the build team increased the R-value in the walls.
 The foam insulation applied around the slab’s perimeter will prevent radiant heat penetration and enhance moisture control.
-The efficiency goal for the project is to achieve a HERS rating below 50 and net-zero with solar panels — a tall order, given the home’s large size of 7,126 square feet.
+The efficiency goal for the project is to achieve a HERS rating below 50 — a tall order, given the home’s large size of 8,226 square feet.

 “To build a high-performance home with such a large footprint, you have to first understand each and every component – from windows to air sealing, to the roof and [to the home’s] orientation,” said Neil Freidberg, Owens Corning’s building science leader.
 “In doing so, we can identify and use the optimal materials in the right locations.”